openshift/enhancements/enhancements/windows-containers/health-management.md

   point.
 Events and alerts will ensure that a cluster administrator is made aware of the issue.
 * There is a possibility that a cluster admin could mistakenly remove the services ConfigMap for an older WMCO version, before Node upgrades are completed.
 This would result in WICD not knowing what services it has configured on the instance.
-In order to prevent this, WICD can set the Windows service description to "openshift-managed", so that it can search for services which were installed by WICD.
+In order to prevent this, WICD can set the Windows service description to contain "OpenShift managed", so that it can search for services which were installed by WICD.
 As it is potentially possible for a user to remove this tag from the services, when the expected service ConfigMap is missing, both the tag and the latest service ConfigMap should be used when deconfiguring the node.
 Using a combination of these two will allow for all the installed services to be removed, in most cases.
 Additionally, in order to facilitate upgrades from a version without WICD, this tag should be added to all existing services in 4.10, one major version ahead of WICD's target release.